2e0byo/blog/content/post/2020-09-28-leaving-wordpress.md

 all my repositories are already there (back in the day gitlab offered unlimited private repositories, which was very attractive).
-Hugo because 1. it’s shockingly fast and 2. it’s written in Go, and I know nothing about Go; how better to find out?
+Hugo because 1. it’s shockingly fast and 2. it’s written in Go, and I know nothing about Go; how better to find out? **Update:** we are now on github pages.
+Serving is slightly faster; Github Actions I actually know (unlike gitlab), and the hugo action is written in typescript, so it doesn't need to pull a docker container, which speeds up deploys.

 Thus, this site is now written very largely in markdown, in Emacs or Vim as the fancy takes me, pushed to a git repository, and appears